JensenNick/huawei_solar_pees/README.md

 ![Efficiency Graphs](pictures/efficiency_graphs.jpg)

-Please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki/1.-Power-Sensors#efficiency-corrected-inverter-power-sensors) for more information about how the efficiency corrected power input sensors have been created, how they work and how they should be adjusted to your specifick use case.
+Please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_pees/wiki/1.-Power-Sensors#efficiency-corrected-inverter-power-sensors) for more information about how the efficiency corrected power input sensors have been created, how they work and how they should be adjusted to your specific use case.

 #### Electricity Price Sensors
 By default, the *"Huawei Solar PEES package"* use electricity price sensors from the *"Energi Data Service integration"*.
 If you use this dnd have named the sensors according to this README / the Wiki Pages, you do not need to do anything.
 The "text box" can be left with `unknown`, `unavailable` or ` ` (empty).